mkulak/n0x1A/README.md

 to that it becomes `[time of event - window size, time of event)`
 * It's a conscious decision to make class `Cell` immutable and allocate new object each time when it's needed.
-We can save some memory by allowing mutations and pre-allocating array of cells but this will make code less readable and is not worth it (unless real life requirements show otherwise).
+We can save some memory by allowing mutations and pre-allocating array of cells but this will make code less readable and is not worth it (unless profiling proves otherwise).

 Missing things
 -